c-deguzman/photo-app/README.md

   - React
   - Node

 Application allows users to search and upload books they wish to trade.
+Big thanks to the publicly available OpenLibrary API for their ISBN services.